OksanaSherstiuk/my-portfolio-threejs-react-project/README.md

 # my-portfolio-threejs-react-project
 Project by following a tutorial Java Script Mastery to work with three.js in react

-I made this projet following a tutorial and making changes due to my own experience
+I am making this projet following a tutorial and making changes due to my own experience

 It still in progress....